 Grilled sardines and horse mackerel are also popular in the coastal towns, and a mixture of other types of fish is put into a stew called "Caldeirada."

 The country is full of specialty seafood restaurants, many with artistic displays of lobsters, shrimp, oysters, and crabs.
 To try a mixture of these, have the rich seafood rice, "arroz de marisco."

 Another national dish, but made with meat, is "cozido à portuguesa," a thick stew of vegetables with various kinds of meat.
 The favorite kind is pork, cooked and served in a variety of ways.
 Roast suckling pig ("leitão assado") is popular in the north of the country, as are pork sausages called "chouriço" or "linguiça."

 Breakfast is traditionally just coffee and a bread roll, but lunch is a big affair, often lasting up to two hours.
-It is served between noon and 2 o'clock or between 1 and 3 o'clock, and dinner is generally served late, after 8 o'clock.
+It's served between noon and 2 o'clock or between 1 and 3 o'clock, and dinner is generally served late, after 8 o'clock.
 There are usually three courses, often including soup.
-The most common soup is "caldo verde," with potato, shredded kale, and chunks of sausage (recipe below).
+The most common soup is "caldo verde," with potato, shredded kale, and chunks of sausage.